thomasmatecki/crypto/README.md

 * A length preserving encryption scheme and a format preserving credit card encryption scheme.
 * An toy cipher similar to the German Enigma machine.
 * An implementation of the SHA256 hash algorithm
-* A soup-to-nuts implementations of a PRG, PRF and Encryption Scheme based on discrete log and factoring hardness.
+* Soup-to-nuts implementations of a PRG, PRF and Encryption Scheme based on the hardness discrete log and factoring.